 So What Does This All Mean?

-While I don’t want to get into a ethical debate – on a broad level, everyone acts on what they perceive will benefit their self interest for the most.
+While I don’t want to get into an ethical debate – on a broad level, everyone acts on what they perceive will benefit their self-interest for the most.

 Your ex-girlfriend is no different.